 Before you leave the U.S., we encourage you to learn as much as possible about the culture-specific norms of friendship and dating for relationships between people of any sexual orientation.
 Inform yourself of important safe sex practices.
 See the health section for further information.

 Adapted from the International Educational Task Force on GLBT Concerns University of Minnesota (7/14/93) and Welcoming Gay Culture, by Anthony Ogden

 As mentioned above, it is important for students to realize how behavioral signals that mean one thing in the U.S. may mean something completely different in the foreign culture.
 Depending on the situation, the consequences can be serious.
 Physical harassment, assault, and rape are issues that both women and men have to consider when interacting across cultures because of the chance of misinterpretations of behavior.
 Furthermore, the legal system in the country may not offer protection for the victim when issues of sexual orientation or other behavior is involved.
 You are encouraged to explore and research the cultural, legal, and social issues relevant to the country where you plan to study and travel.

 While You’re Abroad

 You will find that attitudes and tolerance toward gay, lesbian, bisexual, and transgendered issues vary from country to country, and even within the US.
-Some countries are more welcoming and legally protective th an the US, while others may be less accepting and more restrictive.
+Some countries are more welcoming and legally protective than the U.S., while others may be less accepting and more restrictive.
 All students need to be aware of the legal issues related to sexuality in other countries.
-GLBT students need information regarding the receptivity and social climate of the host country.
+LGBT students need information regarding the receptivity and social climate of the host country.